morganjwilliams/pyrolite-meltsutil/docs/source/index.rst

 - There's also a quick `installation guide <./installation.html>`__ and some notes on where the project is heading in the near `future <./dev/future.html>`__.

-Note that this package is currently experimental and this project is not affiliated with alphaMELTS or related entities.
+Note that this package is currently experimental and the project is not affiliated with alphaMELTS or related entities.
 For more information on these projects, see the `alphaMELTS site <https://magmasource.caltech.edu/alphamelts/>`__ and relevant references